China extends lockdown on millions in coronavirus outbreak | DW | 23.01.2020

 Wuhan, which has the majority of cases, also announced Friday that it would build a designated hospital with space for 1,000 beds to cope with the epidemic.

-Authorities in Hubei, the provinence where Wuhan is located, said on Friday that they have sought greater financial support from the central government.
+Authorities in Hubei, the province where Wuhan is located, said on Friday that they have sought greater financial support from the central government.

 Chinese officials have scrambled to contain the virus, which has hit during the high-travel season of the Chinese Lunar New Year.
 Some holiday celebrations have been suspended in an attempt to kept the virus from spreading further.